enowdivine/blue-window-fe-assessment/README.md

 Every other design was implemented in the index file found in the pages folder

-## HOW TO VIEW THE APPLICATION
+## How To View The Application

 The live version of the application can be found at [https://bluewindow-assessment.netlify.app/](https://bluewindow-assessment.netlify.app/)

-## HOW TO VIEW THE APPLICATION LOCALLY
+## How To View The Application Locally

 To view the application locally, you can clone the repository [https://github.com/enowdivine/blue-window-fe-assessment.git](https://github.com/enowdivine/blue-window-fe-assessment.git)